 Lenses are designed as interactive tools.
 So it makes sense to review lens techniques in terms of the interaction tasks they do support specifically.
-In order to structure such a review, we draw inspiration from Yi et al. [YKSJ07], who describe seven key categories of user intents for interaction:
+In order to structure such a review, we resort to the seven key categories of user intents for interaction as identified by Yi et al. [YKSJ07]:

-- Select
+- Select Mark something as interesting

-- Explore
+- Explore Show me something else

-- Reconfigure
+- Reconfigure Show me a different arrangement

-- Encode
+- Encode Show me a different representation

-- Abstract/Elaborate
+- Abstract/Elaborate Show me more or less detail

-- Filter
+- Filter Show me something conditionally

-- Connect
+- Connect Show me related items

-Each intent captures why a user wants to or needs to interact in the course of carrying out exploratory or analytic tasks.
-Similar to what we have done for different types of data, we will now very briefly describe exemplary lenses for each category to illustrate their utility for the different interaction intents.
-Table 1 lists further references.
+Each intent captures why a user wants to or needs to interact while carrying out exploratory or analytic tasks.
+Similar to what we have done for different types of data, we will now very briefly describe exemplary lenses for each category to illustrate their utility for the different interaction tasks.
+For a more complete list of lens techniques and their suitability for the different interaction tasks, we again refer to Table 1 on page 12.

-Select - Mark something as interesting A typical problem in dense visual representations is to pinpoint data items of interest.
-An example of lens techniques that supports this task are the high-precision magnification lenses [ACP10].
-These lenses make picking data items easier by actually enlarging not only the visual space in which visual feedback is shown, but also the motor space in which users interact.
+Select - Mark Something as Interesting A typical problem in dense visual representations is to pinpoint data items of interest.
+An example of lens techniques that supports this task is the Bubble Lens [MW14].
+This lens makes picking small data items easier by actually enlarging not only the visual space in which visual feedback is shown, but also the motor space in which users interact.
+The magnification is automatically applied when the Bubble Lens is moved towards a region containing many small data items.
+Figure 11(a) illustrates the Bubble Lens entering such a region (left) and the ensuing magnified view (right).

-Explore - Show me something else Exploration relates to undirected search, the user is interested in seeking out something new.
-The tangible views for information visualization [STSD10] demonstrate a variety of exploratory lens methods.
+Explore - Show Me Something Else Exploration relates to undirected search, the user is interested in seeking out something new.
+The tangible views for information visual-ization [STSD10] demonstrate a variety of exploratory lens methods.
 An example is the exploration of space-time cubes via sliding a tangible view through a virtual space-time continuum above a tabletop display.
 This enable the user to focus on different points in time and different places in space.
+Figure 11(b) illustrates such a tangible lens above a map.

-Reconfigure - Show me a different arrangement The spatial arrangement of data items on the screen is key to comprehending the visualized information.
+Reconfigure - Show Me a Different Arrangement The spatial arrangement of data items on the screen is key to comprehending the visualized information.
 Looking at different arrangements helps to gain a better understanding of the data.
-A lens that temporarily rearranges the visual representation is the Layout Lens [TAS09].
-By relocating graph vertices to the lens interior, local neighborhood overviews are created to support connectivity-related analysis tasks.
+A lens that temporarily rearranges the visual representation is the Layout Lens [TAS09] presented in Figure 11(c).
+The idea of this lens is to create a local overview of the neighborhood of the nodes inside the lens.
+For this purpose, the node layout is reconfigured locally to bring all relevant neighbors to a position within the lens interior.

-Encode - Show me a different representation The visual mapping decides about the expressiveness of a data visualization.
-Yet through a global encoding for the data as a whole, details in local regions may be difficult to spot.
-The Color Lens [EDF11] adapts the color coding according to the local conditions underneath the lens.
-The effect can be shown in multiple local lenses and alternatively can replace the global encoding temporarily.
+Encode - Show Me a Different Representation The visual mapping decides about the expressiveness of a data visualization.
+Yet a global visual encoding of the data as a whole can make it difficult to spot details in local regions.
+The Color Lens [EDF11], for example, adapts the color coding according to the local conditions underneath the lens.
+Multiple lenses can be used to create adapted visual representations for different parts of the data, or alternatively, the global view can be replaced by a selected adapted representation temporarily.
+The latter case is illustrated in Figure 11(d) where the global contrast and brightness have been adjusted according to the image content inside the lens.